vavkamil/awesome-bugbounty-tools/README.md

 - [proxify](https://github.com/projectdiscovery/proxify) - A versatile and portable proxy for capturing, manipulating, and replaying HTTP/HTTPS traffic on the go.
 - [FoxyProxy Browser Extension](https://github.com/foxyproxy/browser-extension) - FoxyProxy is an open-source, advanced proxy management tool that completely replaces Chrome's limited proxying capabilities.
 - [zaproxy](https://github.com/zaproxy/zaproxy) - ZAP is what is known as a “manipulator-in-the-middle proxy.”
 It stands between the tester’s browser and the web application so that it can intercept and inspect messages sent between browser and web application, modify the contents if needed, and then forward those packets on to the destination.

+### Origin IP

+- [CloudRip](https://github.com/staxsum/CloudRip) - A tool that helps you find the real IP addresses hiding behind Cloudflare by checking subdomains.
+- [hakoriginfinder](https://github.com/hakluke/hakoriginfinder) - Tool for discovering the origin host behind a reverse proxy.
+Useful for bypassing WAFs and other reverse proxies.

 ### Useful